 If you have an Orange in your life, don’t be insecure or feel you can’t “keep up” with them.
 They don’t really want you to; it’s more about them being in a race with themselves.
 It’s not really about you.

 “Hey, I’ve got the check.”

 Oranges can be generous to a fault.
 They are naturally a happy temperament and they want others to feel happiness too.
-They always have fantastic fun ideas of things to do!
+They always have fantastic, fun ideas for things to do!
 They also will bless you for no reason at all.
-It’s nothing for them to pick up the tab after lunch or dinner.
+There is nothing for them to pick up the tab after lunch or dinner.

 Photo: Afonso Lima

 ( ͡° ل͜ ͡°)

 My Tips for the Orange Personality Description (ESTP, ESFP, ISTP, ISFP)

 My personal advice to those who lead with the Orange temperament is to slow down.

 Strive to do one thing at a time.
 You’re the king/queen of multi-taskers, but sometimes you get very little done because you’re doing so much.
 I know because I’m the same way.